wbrozonowicz/wbrozonowicz.github.io/_posts/2023-02-09-nextjs-pages-router-app.md

 Folder src:
 - folder "pages" for each page
 - folder "styles: for css
-- folder common for widely used components
+- folder "common" for widely used components
+- folder "types" for types that we want use accross app

 Folder "common":
 - file "config.ts" with constants that are used in app f.e.: